open-world-agents/open-world-agents/docs/data/recorder/install_and_usage.md

 # Installation & Usage

-This guide will help you install and use the OWA Recorder for high-performance screen recording and event capturing.
+This guide will help you install and use the **owl**(Open World agent cLi) for high-performance screen recording and event capturing.

 ## 🖥 Supported OS & HW